scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

 Copy Object
 ===========

-Creates a copy of an object stored by S3 Connector.
+Creates a copy of an object stored by Zenko.

 .. note::